Men in Black: The Series

-Men in Black: The Series (also known as MIB: The Series, MIB: The Animated Series, and Men in Black: The Animated Series) is an American animated television series that originally aired on Kids' WB from October 11, 1997, to June 30, 2001.
+Men in Black: The Series is an American animated television series that originally aired on Kids' WB from October 11, 1997, to June 30, 2001.
 The show features characters from the science fiction film Men in Black, which was based on the comic book series The Men in Black created by Lowell Cunningham.

 Originally published by Marvel / Malibu Comics.
 The series was produced by Adelaide Productions, a division of Columbia TriStar Television, and Amblin Entertainment as a half-hour series originally airing on Saturday mornings, and later moving to weekdays during its final run.

 Plot

 The show is set after the first Men in Black film in an alternate timeline.
 The most significant differences in the series are that Agent K did not retire, and Agent J is still regarded as a rookie.
 Agent L, on the other hand, is depicted as a senior staff of the organization, a radical change from the first film.
 Some episodes do incorporate aspects of the film franchise.
 While the series offers internal continuity and extended plot arcs, it is primarily presented in standalone episodes.
 Some recurring themes include the exploration of K's origins, as well as J encountering individuals from his life prior to joining MIB.
-Unlike the film series, the MIB headquarters is located at what looks like a disused area under LaGuardia airport instead of 504 Battery Drive in New York City.
+Unlike the film series, the MIB headquarters is located at what looks like a disused area under LaGuardia Airport instead of 504 Battery Drive in New York City.